Understanding Aggression:

 assault and crimes of fear.
 The chapter also will discuss vigilante justice

-guns and gangs in America’s schools; how bullying affects our schools and
+a look at guns and gangs in America’s schools; how bullying affects our

 Chapter

-aggressive or violent behavior, but educators should not use these
+with and counteract aggressive or violent behavior, but educators should not

-interventions without training and administrative approval.
-This chapter deals
+use these interventions without training and administrative approval.
+This

-with dating, and how it can be impacted by aggressive behavior and date
+chapter deals with dating, and how it can be impacted by aggressive behavior

-violence.
-It speaks to how television affects the aggressive behavior of our
+and date violence.
+It speaks to how television affects the aggressive behavior

 Chapter 4 is summarized with several exercises on win-win scenarios for